snowholt/mistral_env/README.md

-# Mistral Inference Framework
+# BeautyAI Inference Framework

-This framework provides a scalable, professional-grade interface for running inference with various language models.
-It supports both Hugging Face Transformers and vLLM inference backends, with various quantization options to optimize for different hardware requirements.
+This framework provides a scalable, professional-grade CLI interface for running inference with various language models, specializing in Arabic AI models but supporting multilingual capabilities.
+It features a unified command structure with support for both Hugging Face Transformers and vLLM inference backends, with various quantization options to optimize for different hardware requirements.

 ## Features

+- **Unified CLI Interface**: Single `beautyai` command with organized subcommands for all functionality
 - **Multiple Inference Backends**: Use either Hugging Face Transformers (default) or vLLM for optimized inference
 - **Flexible Quantization**: Support for 4-bit/8-bit quantization with Transformers and AWQ/SqueezeLLM with vLLM
 - **Multiple Model Architectures**: Support for both causal language models (e.g., Qwen, Mistral, Llama) and sequence-to-sequence models (e.g., T5, Flan-T5)